cosminadrianpopescu/azul/README.md

 will execute `vifm<cr>`, wait one second for `vifm` to open and then execute `:session my-vifm-session<cr>`.
 So, this should restore your `vifm` pane and inside this pane, should also restore your saved `vifm` session.

+**Note**: Be carefull when using the callback with a remote buffer.
+In case of a remote buffer, this callback will be called before the buffer is reconnected.
+So, you'll need probably to wait until the buffer is reconnected.
+You might want to send a `r` key to the pane if you are sure that the remote is still alive.

 ## Lua API